Rengo-Labs/CasperLabs-ERC777/TUTORIAL.md

 # Contract Deployment

+Before deploying ERC-777, you firstly need to deploy ERC-1820 following the next [**link**](https://github.com/Rengo-Labs/CasperLabs-ERC777/tree/main/erc1820).

-Now that you have implemented the smart contract for ERC-777, it's time to deploy it to the blockchain.
+Now that you have implemented the smart contract for [**ERC-777**](https://github.com/Rengo-Labs/CasperLabs-ERC777/tree/main/erc777), it's time to deploy it to the blockchain.
 Deploying the ERC-777 contract is similar to deploying other smart contracts, while only the WASM files and parameters will differ.
 Refer to the [Deploying Contracts](https://casper.network/docs/dapp-dev-guide/deploying-contracts/) section to learn more about overall contract deployment.

 Let's dive into the deployment process.